 Tin ceilings carry a nostalgic style that is reminiscent of the Art Deco period popularized in the late 19th century.
 Tin tiles are often used to restore historic Victorian homes, however, they can still be incorporated into modern and contemporary designs.
-Here are 4 creative ways to use tin tiles around the house.
+Here are four creative uses for tin ceiling tile.

 Walls in the Home